kesselaprod/openwrtopensslguide/README.md

 openssl rand -hex 16 >> rootCA.serial
 ```

-(Notice: alter the date as you like.
-I always choose the same date range for the IntermediateCA and the RootCA)
+(**Notice**: alter the date as you like.
+I always choose the same date range for my IntermediateCA and the RootCA)

 #### Create IntermediateCA and sign it with the RootCA
 ```